-1 For more detailed information on trends in retirement plan access, participation, and asset balances, see Rhee and Boivie (2015).

-2 See Karamcheva and Sanzenbacher (2010) and Wu, Rutledge, and Penglase (2014).

-3 Munnell (2014).

-4 U.S. Social Security Administration (2015).

-5 For example, in 2014, 60 percent of private sector workers ages 25-64 without coverage worked for a firm with fewer than 100 employees (authors' calculations from the 2014 Current Population Survey March Supplement).

-6 The SIMPLE (Savings Incentive Match Plan for Employees of Small Employers) is a prime example.
+- 1 For more detailed information on trends in retirement plan access, participation, and asset balances, see Rhee and Boivie (2015). - 2 See Karamcheva and Sanzenbacher (2010) and Wu, Rutledge, and Penglase (2014). - 3 Munnell (2014). - 4 U.S. Social Security Administration (2015). - 5 For example, in 2014, 55 percent of private sector workers ages 25-64 without coverage worked for a firm with fewer than 100 employees (authors' calculations from the 2015 Current Population Survey March Supplement). - 6 The SIMPLE (Savings Incentive Match Plan for Employees of Small Employers) is a prime example.
 SIMPLE plans, which were introduced in 1996, generally replaced SARSEPs (Salary Reduction Simplified Employee Pensions), which were the earlier pension provisions for small employers.
-Firms with fewer than 100 employees can offer a SIMPLE, which can be set up as an IRA for each employee or as a 401(k)plan.
+Firms with fewer than 100 employees can offer a SIMPLE, which can be set up as an IRA for each employee or as a 401(k) plan.
 The SIMPLE has a number of advantages.
 Firms can either match the contributions or contribute a fixed percentage of their payroll.
 Once established, the SIMPLE is administered by the employer's financial institution, and does not even require the employer to file an annual financial report.
-Furthermore, most employers are eligible for tax credits for the first three years after starting the SIMPLE.

-7 Studies by financial services providers suggest that lowering administrative and legal costs could potentially increase plan adoption (see Kalamarides, 2010 and AARP, 2015), but it is not clear why this approach would succeed given the lack of impact that similar efforts have had in the past.

-8 Senator Tom Harkin in 2014 proposed a plan that would automatically enroll all workers whose employer does not provide an adequate plan in a new government-mandated, privately managed defined contribution retirement program.
+Furthermore, most employers are eligible for tax credits for the first three years after starting the SIMPLE. - 7 Studies by financial services providers suggest that lowering administrative and legal costs could potentially increase plan adoption (see Kalamarides, 2010 and AARP, 2015), but it is not clear why this approach would succeed given the lack of impact that similar efforts have had in the past. - 8 Senator Tom Harkin in 2014 proposed a plan that would automatically enroll all workers whose employer does not provide an adequate plan in a new government-mandated, privately managed defined contribution retirement program.
 The default contribution rate would be 6 percent, contributions would be invested in a commingled portfolio, and payouts from the plan would be in the form of an annuity (U.S. Congress, 2014).
-The Treasury has introduced the myRA, which is a type of "starter" savings account that is voluntary for employers to adopt and does not automatically enroll employees (U.S. Department of the Treasury, 2016).
 The Center for American Progress has proposed "SAFE Retirement Plans" consisting of competing non-profit plans from which workers would choose.
 Under this proposal, once choosing a provider, participants would be automatically enrolled at a default contribution rate, their contributions would be portable among employers and invested in vehicles that pool money to allow risk sharing and lower fees (Davis and Madland 2013).
 Another proposal - the "Retirement Savings Plan" by Teresa Ghilarducci and Hamilton James (2016) would establish a Guaranteed Retirement Account funded by a payroll tax of 3 percent, with a tax credit to offset contributions for poorer Americans.
 This plan would also provide annuitized income and a guaranteed real rate of return.